ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 >
 > We can use LimitRanges and ResourceQuotas to place a cap on the amount of
 > resources that a particular namespace can consume.

+## Job Patterns

+The Job object can be used to process a set of independent but related work items.
+These might be emails to be sent, frames to be rendered, files to be transcoded, ranges of keys in a NoSQL database to scan and so on.

+In a complex system, there may be multiple different sets of work items.
+Here we are just considering one set of work items that the user wants to manage together - a batch job.

+There are several different patterns for parallel computation, each with strengths and weaknesses.
+The tradeoffs are:
+- One Job object for each work item, versus a single Job object for all work items.
+One Job per work item creates some overhead for the user and for the system to manage large numbers of Job objects.
+A single Job for all work items is better for large numbers of items.
+- Number of Pods created equals number of work items, versus each Pod can process multiple work items.
+When the number of Pods equals the number of work item, the Pods typically requires less modification to existing code and containers.
+Having each Pod process multiple work items is better for large numbers of items.
+- Several approaches use a work queue.
+This requires running a queue service, and modifications to the existing program or container to make it use the work queue.
+Other approaches are easier to adapt to an existing containerised application.
+- When the Job is associated with a headless Service, we can enable the Pods within a Job to communicate with each other to collaborate in a computation.